Back How to calculate your carbon footprint

 For Kuehne+Nagel, visibility is just the first step.
-Our Net Zero Carbon programme actively reduces our direct and indirect emissions.
+As we transition to a zero carbon business model, Kuehne+Nagel actively reduces its direct emissions.
+Kuehne+Nagel also develops solutions to support customers with their transition as well.
 We also offer carbon-neutral transport by offsetting emissions through reforestation projects.
 This provides an immediate step that you can take to support sustainability in logistics today.
 We can also provide customer-specific emission reports.
 Furthermore, our seaexplorer platform helps shippers to make their ocean freight more environmentally friendly.
 As well as providing information on the reliability and departure schedules of global ship routings, seaexplorer provides the CO2 emissions of these routings, so that you can compare them based on sustainability.

 How to use the emission calculator